 Each claim is signed by the Member and sent to Financial Services for payment (except for parliamentary committee travel, which is sent to the Parliamentary Committees Office for additional sign off by the Chair and/or Clerk of the committee).
 Applicable receipts must be submitted with the claim form, as travel expenses may be reviewed by internal or external auditors.

 Forms can be completed by the Member or a designate, although the original claim must be signed by the Member prior to submission.
-When the form is filled out by someone other than the Member, the form may be faxed or emailed to the Member in his or her constituency where they can review the claim, sign it and send it back to Financial Services.
-Alternatively, Members can access the claim on-line, print off a copy, sign it and send it to Financial Services.
+When the form is filled out by someone other than the Member, the form may be faxed or emailed to the Member at their constituency, where they can review the claim, sign it, and send it back to Financial Services.
+Alternatively, Members can access the claim online, print off a copy, sign it and send it to Financial Services.

 Claims should be submitted in a timely manner to ensure accurate reporting in the quarterly public disclosures posted on the Legislative Assembly’s website.
-As a guideline, claims should be submitted for reimbursement at least once a week when the Legislative Assembly is in session and at least once every two weeks when the House is not sitting.
+As a guideline, claims are required to be submitted for reimbursement at least once a week when the Legislative Assembly is in a sitting period, and at least once every two weeks when the Legislative Assembly is not sitting.

 The online travel form requires the following information about Member travel:

-Members appointed to select standing or special committees of the Legislative Assembly may claim travel and all reasonable out-of-pocket expenses incurred in connection with attendance at parliamentary committee meetings.
+Members appointed to select standing or special committees of the Legislative Assembly and those serving on the Legislative Assembly Management Committee may claim travel and all reasonable out-of-pocket expenses incurred in connection with attendance at parliamentary committee meetings, within the parameters of Legislative Assembly policies.
 Committee travel is a separate category of work-related travel.

 Members are required to submit a travel claim form, with receipts, to the Parliamentary Committees Office.
-The forms are reviewed and approved by the Deputy Clerk and Clerk of Committees and/or the Chair of the committee, and forwarded to Financial Services for payment.
+The forms are reviewed and approved by the Clerk of Committees and/or the Chair of the committee and forwarded to Financial Services for payment.

-Members may on occasion be required to travel outside the province on official business, such as attending Commonwealth Parliamentary Association conferences.
+Members may on occasion be required to travel outside the province on official business, such as attending Commonwealth Parliamentary Association and other Speaker-approved conferences.
 Any travel outside the province requires prior written approval, using the Assembly’s pre-approval form, by the Speaker to be eligible for reimbursement.

 Travel loyalty program benefits, such as airline frequent flyer points that are accumulated by Members while travelling at public expense, must not be used for personal benefit.
 Such benefits or discounts should be applied only against future business travel or donated to charities associated with the program.
 Benefits accumulated while travelling at public expense should not be used beyond a Member’s term in office.

 Members may also claim reasonable laundry and dry-cleaning costs provided the travel is in excess of seven consecutive days.
 Claims for business telephone calls and work-related Internet charges are also covered.
-To limit roaming charges, Members are reminded to contact the IT Help Desk to purchase international roaming packages before their trip and to use WIFI whenever possible.
+To limit roaming charges, Members are reminded to contact the Information Technology Department Service Desk (email@example.com) to purchase international roaming packages before their trip, and to use Wi-Fi whenever possible.